renatopanda/synology-nas-beeper/README.md

 Based on [this post](https://moshib.in/2019/02/08/disable-ups-beeper-synology.html) from [Moshi's Blog](https://moshib.in).

-Some time ago the power went of at 4am for a long time and I had to get up and shutdown the UPS in order to stop the beeping.
+Some time ago the power went off at 4am for a long time and I had to get up and shutdown the UPS in order to stop the beeping.
 The abovementioned post describes how to disable it permanently.
-Still, I did not want to stop it from beeping during day time.
+Still, I did not want it to stop beeping during day time.
 The next steps and scripts are my solution to disable and enable the beeping during specific parts of the day (in my case between 00h and 09h).

 **Important:** DSM updates seem to remove the scripts under /root/ and rollback the upsd.users file to its original state.
+If you update DSM you have to repeat the process.

 ## Intro
-In most Linux distros we have a set of tools to manage an UPS.
+In most Linux distros there is a set of tools to manage an UPS.
 Namely:
-* `upsc` - the ups client, which can be used to query details on the ups
+* `upsc` - the ups client, which can be used to query details about the ups
-* `upsd` - the service /deamon
+* `upsd` - the service / daemon
 * `upscmd` - command line tool used to send commands and change settings

 ### Some examples:
-List available upses:
+List available UPSes:
 ```shell
 user@nas:/$ upsc -l
 ups